Fuego-19/AmazeMaze/README.md

-'Amaze Maze' is a game based on gyroscopic control of maze using mobile phone.
+'Amaze Maze' is a game based on wireless control of maze toy using mobile phone and it's Acclerometer.
-It is essentially developed using 'Arduino', 'bluetooth module' and 'Gyroscope Sensor'.
+It is essentially developed using 'Arduino', 'bluetooth module' and 'Accelerometer Sensor'.
 For detailed explanation go through the pdf attached.